 Artificial intelligence and machine learning

 AI computing requires significant computing power and performance for resource-intensive workloads.
-HPC is the ideal solution for AI workloads for any use case.
+Hosting for AI has unique demands, and HPC infrastructure can be an ideal solution, either as a standalone platform for AI workloads, or as part of a hybrid infrastructure.
 HPC-powered AI computing is used to detect credit card fraud, provide self-guided technical support, teach self-driving vehicles, and improve cancer screening techniques, among many other uses.

 Quantum computing

 Quantum computing is a rapidly emerging technology, using quantum mechanics to solve complex problems.
 These quantum computers are being developed for use in security, finance, military, pharmaceutical development, aerospace and more.
-While eventually quantum computers will operate independently, currently they operate as computing accelerators within and alongside HPC infrastructure.
+However, despite its widespread potential, quantum computing is still experimental, and the hardware prohibitively expensive.
+The integration of quantum computing and HPC infrastructure can give a more accessible solution, leveraging classical resources with quantum methods and workloads.

 Oil and gas